Healthy Minds/PSHE (RSE)

 Intent:

 At Bedgrove Junior School, our Healthy Minds curriculum is at the core of our PSHE curriculum which in turn enables us to inspire our children to become healthy, independent, and responsible members of society.
 We want to challenge and develop the ‘whole child’ intellectually, morally, socially, and spiritually.
 Our Healthy Minds curriculum equips children with relevant and meaningful content, which is supported through a strong emphasis on emotional well-being, building resilience and nurturing mental and physical health.
+Children are given the opportunity to develop a rich vocabulary and subject specific terminology through the use of various oracy strategies and teacher modelling within each lesson.
 Weaving through the heart of Healthy Minds, are many principles of keeping safe and close links to SMSC (Spiritual, Moral, Social, and Cultural) and our British Values.
 We are all aware of the importance of Healthy Minds to ensure that Bedgrove Junior School is implementing the protected characteristics of The Equality Act 2010.
 With an ever-changing society, we are able to provide our children with a strong understanding of the diverse world around them and support them to succeed as a positive role model in contributing to the school and the wider community.

 Implementation: